top of page

 A: Pools and spas can be inspected as an add-on service.
 Ask when scheduling so the right time is allotted.

 If you are buying or selling in Carlsbad or anywhere in San Diego County, schedule a home inspection with Cedrus Property Inspections.
-I provide clear, thorough reporting and I use infrared scanning when appropriate to help identify hidden conditions.
+I provide clear, thorough reporting and utilize infrared scanning when appropriate to help identify hidden conditions.

 These posts are written using concepts covered in InterNACHI consumer education articles and InterNACHI Standards of Practice.
 Suggested InterNACHI article titles to link as citations or further reading: